quii/learn-go-with-tests/context-aware-reader.md

 }
 ```

-By using `io.Reader` you can gain a lot of re-use from the standard library, it's a very commonly used abstraction (along with it's counterpart `io.Writer`)
+By using `io.Reader` you can gain a lot of re-use from the standard library, it's a very commonly used abstraction (along with its counterpart `io.Writer`)

 ### Context aware?